Saint-Nicolas-du-Chardonnet: Establishment

 A chapel was first built in 1230, in a field planted with chardons (thistles), hence the name.
 It originally was a dependence of the Abbey of Saint Victor.
 As the population of the neighbourhood grew, a series of larger churches were built.
 In 1656, the construction of the present church began, under architects Michel Noblet and François Levé.
 Due to a shortage of funds, the church was not finished until 1763.
 Only the bell tower, built sometime before 1600, remains from the earlier church.

 In the late 17th century, noted harpsichordist Jean-Nicolas Geoffroy (1633–1694) served as titular organist of the church.

 The church was closed and badly damaged during the French Revolution, and most of the art was destroyed.
 It was gradually replaced with new work by French artists in the 19th century.

-Since 1905, the city of Paris, following the enactment of the law on separation of Church and State, claims ownership of the church but grants the Roman Catholic Church a free usage right.
+Since 1905, the city of Paris, following the enactment of the law on separation of Church and State, claims ownership of the church but grants the Catholic Church a free usage right.